Akwa Ibom State Association of Nigeria, USA Inc.: Achievements

 The Hon.
-Monday R. Affiah's administration recorded major achievements for the association which include the commissioning of a borehole water project for the students and staff of Government Trade Center, Ikot Akata.
-As part of the School of Excellence program; the donation of 3 soccer trophies to Akwa Ibom State government for soccer tournaments among all post primary institutions in the state, the institution of the first youth challenge competition where the winner was crowned at the 2008 Convention, the restart of Mbuk Akwa Ibom newsletter publication and the commissioning of infrastructure design for the building of Akwa Ibom Learning Center in Uyo.
+Monday R. Affiah's administration recorded major achievements for the association which include the commissioning of a borehole water project for the students and staff of the Government Trade Center, Ikot Akata.
+As part of the School of Excellence program; the donation of 3 soccer trophies to Akwa Ibom State government for soccer tournaments among all post-primary institutions in the state, the institution of the first youth challenge competition where the winner was crowned at the 2008 Convention, the restart of Mbuk Akwa Ibom newsletter publication and the commissioning of infrastructure design for the building of Akwa Ibom Learning Center in Uyo.
 A total of at least 250 people made the trip from Nigeria to the 2008 National Convention.
-The event recorded the largest number of attendance and the largest official delegation from Nigeria ever witnessed.
+The event recorded the largest number of attendees and the largest official delegation from Nigeria ever witnessed.
 The Akwa Ibom youth dance troupe led by the then Youth President Mr. Paul Frank performed at the U.S Capitol to a packed crowd of spectators.

 Other achievements recorded by the association include the publication of its first magazine, then called "Searchlight", by the late Dr. Bassey Obotette, as editor and later changed to “Mbuk Akwa Ibom” with Okon W. Akpan as Director of Information.
-Other achievements are the establishment of the emergency trust fund, and the establishment of the project fund and obtaining tax exempt status, the introduction of the beauty pageant, shipping of dialysis machines to the state, the book project, project hope, sending various communiqués to federal and state governments, establishment of the strategic planning committee, appearance at the U.S. Cherry Blossom Festival and the American Folklife festival.
+Other achievements are the establishment of the emergency trust fund, and the establishment of the project fund and obtaining tax-exempt status, the introduction of the beauty pageant, the shipping of dialysis machines to the state, the book project, project hope, sending various communiqués to federal and state governments, establishment of the strategic planning committee, appearance at the U.S. Cherry Blossom Festival and the American Folklife festival.